Blainerdonovan/HoriseonSocialSolutionsServices/README.md

 Added accessability attributes.

-Problem with path connection for favicon and digital marketing image, so referred to an image upload website.
+Problem with path connection digital marketing image, so referred to an image upload website.
 Linked those into the html and upon depolyment there were no more plroblems.

 Consolidations in CSS were made to
 Main sections elements